 Based on the Disney Fairies franchise, it is produced by DisneyToon Studios and animated by Prana Studios.
 It

 features the voices of Mae Whitman, Lucy Liu, Raven-Symoné, Megan Hilty, and Angela Bartys.
 Tinker Bell and the other fairies of Pixie Hollow in Never Land take part in an Olympic-style competition.

 "I think it's absolutely amazing as an experienced actress, to witness your own personal voice talent become translated into an animated

 character on the screen in an animated film.
 It's simply just so fascinating... of course, I've had wonderful experiences working alongside the

 talented animators at the Disney Studio overall, but I was shocked at the sheer realism that went into the animation of my most memorable

 Disney villainess roles: Lady Tremaine in Cinderella, and Maleficent in Sleeping Beauty." -Audley

-Character actor Alan Young is born in England.
-He is the voice of
+Character actor Alan Young is born Angus Young in North Shields,

 Although scheduled for a grand debut on December 6, Magic Kingdom's new